issta21-109/F-detector/README.md

 - Run: ./busyBoxWget.sh or ./zipUnzipCmndArg.sh

-Each of the scripts run __F-drop__ on a specified program and feature.
+Each of the scripts run __F-Detector__ on a specified program and feature.
 The intermediate results are stored in tests/results.
-When __F-drop__ finishes, it outputs a new patched executable with the unwanted feature disabled.
+When __F-Detector__ finishes, it outputs a new patched executable with the unwanted feature disabled.

 ## Test Cases
 There are 13 test cases each disables a different feature in 9 apps.
 However we only put in this repo the executables of busybox